Adrianjewell91/duet-/README.md

     noteOff - just set a linear Ramp to zero but don't pause

-Have notes from other pianos play in blue.

 Refactor to use classes and make this thing more readable.

 Create sessions: